DEVice - Device specification and properties

 :BACKground - Signal background adjustment

 Properties affecting the noise background of the spectrometer (Dark Current Non-Uniformity (DCNU), read-out-noise, etc.) are located below DEVIce:SPECtrometer:BACKground.
 The background settings are already preconfigured to return the best possible result.
-Be careful when changing these parameter.
+Be careful when changing these parameters.

 :OFFSet:VOLTage - Spectrometer ADC offset voltage